Jennerstown Speedway Complex: 2009 closure

 At the end of the 2008 season, it was rumored that the track wouldn't reopen for the 2009 season.
 In February 2009, Wheeler said in an interview that the speedway won't open this season and is listed for sale.
 Claiming he wouldn't be able to continue his full-time job and run a speedway.

 2014 reopening

 Race enthusiasts and racers themselves, new owners Bryan Smith, Rob Beck and John Taylor held a meeting at a local fire hall to discuss the details of the former raceway.
 After a larger than expected crowd made up of mostly drivers and owners, it was decided the track would reopen in May 2014.
-In addition to local divisions, the track also hosts series such as the International Supermodified Association and ROC Mofifieds.
+In addition to local divisions, the track also hosts series such as the International Supermodified Association and ROC Modifieds.
 Aside from the usual races, also planned were events such as swap meets, car shows and educational classes.